pywbem/pywbemtools/docs/appendix.rst

       The connections file defines a list of named WBEM connection definitions, each of which is either the set of parameters for connecting to a real WBEM server, or the set of files for creating a mock WBEM server.
-The file name of the connections file is
-      :term:`WBEM connection definitions filename`; it is created by pywbemcli in the current directory.
+The file name of the connections file is ``pywbemcli_connection_definitions.yaml`` in the current directory.
 Multiple connections files may exist in different directories.
 This allows connection definitions to be predefined and pywbemcli commands executed against them using only the connection definition name (via the ``--name`` general option).

-   WBEM connection definitions filename
-      ``pywbemcli_connection_definitions.yaml``

    MOF
       MOF (Managed Object Format) is the language used by the DMTF to describe in textual form CIM objects including CIM classes, CIM instances, etc.  It is one of the output formats provided for the display of CIM objects in pywbemcli.
-See DMTF term:`DSP0004` for more information on the MOF format.
+See DMTF :term:`DSP0004` for more information on the MOF format.

    WBEM management profile